Ezequiel Duran Player Props: Rangers vs. Astros

 Ezequiel Duran At The Plate

-- Duran has an RBI in 24 of 77 games this year, with multiple RBI in 12 of them.
+- In 24 games this season (30.8%), Duran has picked up an RBI, and in 12 of those games (15.4%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

+- He has scored in 33 of 78 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.